-Cold site DR provides a place to work after disasters that cause long-term damage to the primary site, such as fires and floods.
-It’s also relatively inexpensive compared with other DR plans; as they’re mostly inactive throughout the year; and therefore don’t cost as much in terms of maintenance, power, and cooling.
+Cold site Disaster Recovery provides a place to work after disasters that cause long-term damage to the primary site, such as fires and floods.
+It’s also relatively inexpensive compared with other Disaster Recovery plans; as they’re mostly inactive throughout the year; and therefore don’t cost as much in terms of maintenance, power, and cooling.

 Hot site DR

 Since pretty much all organisations have zero tolerance for prolonged downtime, especially ones in the financial and healthcare sectors, hot site Disaster Recovery makes the most sense.
 Hot site disaster recovery plan is where an identical facility is set up in a remote location; fully equipped with systems preloaded with apps, data, and security software.
 At higher price points, these facilities even come with phones, tablets, and other equipment required to run your business.

 Unlike cold sites, hot sites are active and have up-to-date copies of data at all times, so if the primary site fails, employees can simply move to the hot site and work as if nothing happened.